evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob.md

 ## Postman collection

-When you are not that familiar with nodejs, you can download our [Postman collection] to be able to work with the examples simply using REST.
+When you are not that familiar with Node.js, you can download our [Postman collection] to be able to work with the examples simply using REST.

 [Create a Contact]: ./contacts-1#create-a-contact-1
 [Create a Credential]: .//credentials-1